Recently I walked through each part of the implementation for SVG navigation or UI dynamically colored with CSS using

 In my opinion, any chance to move the web forward with innovative technology long before it has absolute browser support coverage is an important step in moving the web forward and increasing the products and experiences we build for real people to use everyday.

 Lara Littlefield is a software engineering leader, full stack developer & entrepreneur.
-As the founder of the technology agency New Basis, she specializes in developing custom web and native applications, SaaS, enterprise software, eCommerce platforms, and marketing websites for clients such as Aol, Milani Cosmetics, Ouai Haircare, Columbia University, New York University, and others.
+As the founder of the technology agency New Basis, she specializes in developing custom web and native applications, SaaS, enterprise software, eCommerce platforms, and marketing websites for clients such as Milani Cosmetics, Ouai Haircare, Aol Ventures, Columbia University, New York University, and more.